ページの先頭へ戻る

 Downloads & tools

-Connector pinouts, cable part numbers, and mounting drawings are linked from each model page.
+Connector pinouts, cable part numbers, mounting drawings on each model page.

 Open μDD lineup

-Quick setup, auto-tuning, and logging.
-See guidance and recipes on the model pages.
+Setup, auto-tuning, and logging.
+See guidance and tuning recipes on model pages.

 User portal